Updated: Jan 29, 2021

-One of the questions I am often asked from my clients is: how do I tone my glutes?
+One of the questions I am often asked by my clients is: how do I tone my glutes?

-The glutes also connect the upper body with lower body whilst in standing position, help create pelvic stability, can be implicated in lower back pain and create what is called legs extension when you are running or walking.
-With all these functions, it is not surprise that the answer to the question above is not an easy one.
+The glutes also connect the upper body with the lower body whilst in a standing position, help create pelvic stability, are involved in lower back pain, and create what is called leg extension when you are running or walking.
+With all these functions, it is not a surprise that the answer to the question above is not an easy one.

-Considering that your hip muscles are so complex and have so many function that best way to train then is with a training that take in consideration the above and that work your muscles form different angles to create a toned, balanced and functional hips and glutes muscles.
+Considering that your hip muscles are so complex and have so many functions that best way to train then is with training that take in consideration the above and that works your muscles from different angles to create toned, balanced and functional hips and glutes muscles.

-Combining Barre & Pilates exercises is one of the best way to create toned glutes and free from tensions hips, that are both pleasing to the aesthetics and functional.
+Combining Barre & Pilates exercises is one of the best ways to create toned glutes and free from tensions hips, that are both pleasing to the aesthetics and functionality.

 If you would like a tailored to you fusion Pilates & Barre workout aimed at your hips and glutes, get in touch and take advantage of my current limited special offer with tailored to you online fusion or Pilates classes starting from £ 25.
 Hurry up, limited offer!